RikiRyu/vxlan_project/README.md

     Then, open the transferred file with Wireshark on your host machine.

 2.  **Apply a display filter:**
-    In the Wireshark filter bar, type `vxlan` or `udp.port == 4789` and press Enter.
+    In thereshark filter bar, type `vxlan` or `udp.port == 4789` and press Enter.
 This will show only the VXLAN encapsulated packets.

 3.  **Inspect packet details:**
     Select any VXLAN packet and expand its details in the "Packet Details" pane.
 You will observe: